The side effects of Citrucel

 How Citrucel works

-Citrucel is a balking laxative.
+Citrucel is a bulking laxative.
 It must be taken with copious amounts of water.
 As it moves through the intestines, Citrucel attracts and collects liquids and bulks up stools.
 It has all of the same negative effects on digestive organs as natural fiber, except it doesn't ferment, and is less likely to cause flatulence and bloating related to bacterial fermentation.

 According to its manufacturer, Citrucel is not an allergen or toxic when taken as directed.
 Besides methyl cellulose, Citrucel also contains a number of inactive ingredients.
 These include natural and artificial orange flavors, FD&C Yellow #6 Lake, titanium dioxide, potassium citrate and several other ingredients.